-Another way to save time is to take advantage of social media scheduling tools like Tailwind.
+Another way to save time is by using social media scheduling tools like Tailwind.

-Listen to marketing podcasts when you are driving in your car to learn the latest art marketing tips.
+Listen to marketing podcasts while driving in your car to learn the latest art marketing tips.

 Make a list of all the jobs you need to accomplish to achieve your goals and develop strategies to get them done in the least amount of time.